manulorente/linux-foundation-lfs101/README.md

 The `/boot` directory contains the few essential files needed to boot the system.
 For every alternative kernel installed on the system there are four files:

 - `vmlinuz` The compressed Linux kernel, required for booting.
-- `initramfs` The initial ram filesystem, required for booting, sometimes called initrd, not initramfs.
+- `initramfs` The initial ram filesystem, required for booting, sometimes called `initrd`, not `initramfs`.
 - `config` The kernel configuration file, only used for debugging and bookkeeping.
 - `System.map` Kernel symbol table, only used for debugging.